shristicode4/shristicode4/README.md

 - 👋 Hi, I’m @shristicode4
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...python and Database algorithms
 - 💞️ I’m looking to collaborate on ...projects on python
 - 📫 How to reach me ...email me at shristikaadhikari88@gmail.com